Skip to main content

 Most Important Evolving Features

-• mobile-friendly job applications
+• Mobile-friendly job applications

-• applications via text
+• Applications via text

-• the ability to text candidates directly from your ATS
+• Texting candidates directly from your ATS

 Unique and Unusual Functionality

-• Virtual Reality (VR) and Augmented Reality (AR) Integrations: Some ATS are experimenting with VR and AR for immersive job previews and interviews, offering a novel way to engage candidates and provide a realistic job preview.
+• Virtual Reality (VR) and Augmented Reality (AR) Integrations: Some ATS companies are experimenting with VR and AR for immersive job previews and interviews, offering a novel way to engage candidates and provide a realistic job preview.

 • Blockchain for Candidate Verification: The use of blockchain technology for verifying candidate credentials and work history is emerging as a novel application, ensuring authenticity and transparency in the recruitment process.